ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 example, If `Run` is called multiple times with the same arguments, only the first invocation should begin processing of the job request, and subsequent invocations return a success status but otherwise do noting.
-Similarly, multiple calls to `Cancel` should finish and remove the relevant job on the first call, and do nothing on subsequent calls.
+Similarly, multiple calls to `Finish` should finish and remove the relevant job on the first call, and do nothing on subsequent calls.

 The `Step Runner` binary will include a command to proxy data from